14 Must-Have Craft Tools and Supplies

 Sometimes you don’t need an all-weather adhesive.
 You just need some hot glue.

 It’s cheap, it sticks to almost anything and it dries pretty quickly.
 Aside from the occasionally burned fingertip – this tool will never let you down.
-I use mine mostly for crafting wreaths but again, the sky is the limit with a hot glue gun.
+I use mine for a lot of projects, including crafting wreaths and making paper snowflakes.

 8. Wire Cutters